 - ENGL 405: Senior Seminar in Creative Writing

-Offered in at least one section each spring semester, this seminar is required for English majors pursuing an emphasis in creative writing.
+Offered in one or more sections every year, this seminar is required for English majors pursuing an emphasis in creative writing.
 The course involves critical work on a topic chosen by the instructor to provide context and structure for students' creative work.
 Although not primarily a workshop, this seminar requires students to work on a substantial creative project (fiction, nonfiction or poetry).

 - ENGL 410: Senior Seminar in Literature

-Offered in several sections annually, this seminar requires students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders, and engages students in a variety of critical, historical, cultural and theoretical contexts.
+Offered in one or more sections every year, this seminar requires students to undertake a research paper of their own design, within the context of a course that ranges across genres, literary periods and national borders, and engages students in a variety of critical, historical, cultural and theoretical contexts.
 Each student completes a research paper of 15-17 pages.

 - ENGL 497: The Honors Seminar

-This fall-semester seminar, required for students in the Honors Program (see below), relates works of criticism and theory to various literary texts, which may include several of those covered on the honors exam.
+This fall-semester seminar, required for students in the Honors Program (see below), relates works of criticism and theory to various literary texts.
 The course seeks to extend the range of interpretive strategies available to students as they begin a major independent project in English literature or creative writing.
-The course is limited to students with a 3.33 GPA overall, a 3.5 cumulative GPA in English and the intention to become an honors candidate in English.
 Enrollment limited to senior English majors in the Honors Program.
 Permission of instructor and department chair required.

 The Senior Capstone in English is a critical essay or creative work written as the final project in ENGL 405, ENGL 410 or ENGL 497.